ttapers/docs/markdown/reference/cloud/python-sdk.md

 * `deviceName` (string) -- The device name.
 Default is '/dev/ttyACM0' (macroed as IOTA_DEVICE_NAME)
 * `baudRate` (string) -- The baud rate of the serial line.
 * `chatScriptFile` (string) -- Path to chatscript file.

+You can obtain a sample chatscript that works with the `IOTA` [here](https://github.com/hologram-io/hologram-tools/blob/master/ppp/chatscripts/e303)

 {{#callout}}
 The chatscript file must be an executable for the SDK to load it.
 You can do this